 This course is industry recognised by ScreenSkills, the industry-led skills body for the UK's screen-based industries, and carries the ScreenSkills quality mark which indicates courses best suited to prepare students for a career in the screen industries.

-The first 3 weeks of this course will focus on learning the core techniques used in the TV and film industry.
-On your arrival to the Iver Make-up Academy you will have the chance to meet the tutors and other students and check through the included kit before having an introduction to media make-up and familiarising yourself with the products to be used.
+The first 3 weeks of this course will focus on learning the core techniques used for TV presenters and light entertainment.
+On your arrival to The Iver Make-up Academy you will have the chance to meet the tutors and other students and check through the included kit before having an introduction to media make-up and familiarising yourself with the products to be used.

-Finally, you will learn a range of hair styling techniques including the use of different products and equipment such as heated rollers and straightening irons.
+Finally, you will learn a range of hair styling techniques for all hair types including the use of different products and equipment.

 For more information see our basic media make-up and hair course.